tagion/tagion/docs/gov/intro/jargonbusting.md

 ---
 # Step-by-Step: How Tagion works

+written by Decard - the stewardship company of the Tagion platform

 :::tip[Jargon Bustin']

 All technical terms will here be written in _italics_.
 Some of them are explained at the beginning, some first appear "in inverted commas" in the text and are explained there.